LHolten/rust-query/README.md

 - Use the `new_query` functions on either `Client` or `rusqlite::Connection` to start writing queries!

 ## Example/Practice
-First download the `Chinook_Sqlite.sql` from here https://github.com/lerocha/chinook-database/releases and put it in the `chinook` folder.
+First download the `Chinook_Sqlite.sql` from here https://github.com/lerocha/chinook-database/releases and put it in the `chinook` folder of the rust-query repositorty.

 Then you can run with `cd chinook` && `cargo run`